Will-Java-FS/revlearn-backend-team1/README.md

 DOCKER_DATASOURCE_URL=jdbc:postgresql://db:5432/${POSTGRES_DB}
 ```
-2. Assign values to these three variables with information from your local Postgres DB installation:
+2. Assign values to these three variables with information from your local PostgreSQL DB installation:
 * POSTGRES_DB
 * POSTGRES_USER
 * POSTGRES_PASSWORD
-3. You can now run this backend application in either a development environment like the IntelliJ IDE, or as a Docker stack.
+3. You can now run this backend application either:
+* in an IDE like IntelliJ
+* as a Docker stack

-### Development (IntelliJ IDE) Build
+### IntelliJ IDE Build

 Load the .env file into your run configuration's environment variables setting.

 ![Run Configurations Location](./docs/images/IntelliJIDEAnnotated.png)
 ![Environment Variables setting](./docs/images/RunConfigsAnnotated.png)
 Run the application.
-### Production (Docker) Build
+### Docker Stack Build

 1. Download Docker
 2. In a terminal, navigate to this project's root directory, and run: